Page Contents

 It’s before high season and still pleasantly warm, and fewer people meant lower prices (and better photos).
 However, there were a handful off things yet to open, and opening times were shorter in certain places.

-In addition, there is a chance the whales haven’t made it to the Bay of Fundy yet, so there’s a higher probability of seeing them in July/August.
+In addition, there is a chance the whales haven’t made it to the Bay of Fundy New Brunswick yet, so there’s a higher probability of seeing them in July/August.
 That was when I visited second time around, and we did see whales!

-New Brunswick & the Bay of Fundy Itinerary
+Bay of Fundy and New Brunswick Itinerary

 I hope the information above was useful and that you get a better idea to start your New Brunswick itinerary.
 Now, let’s get into the main topic and cover each day of this Bay of Fundy NB road trip.